MonicaG/MonicaG/README.md

 # Monica Granbois - @MonicaG
 I'm a software developer, formally at [AbeBooks](https://www.abebooks.com/).
 I took a career break to run around after my kids.
 But, I'm still coding!

-I'm currently looking for work!
-Please reach out if you know of any opportunities. :blush:

 ## Projects

-- [BarbellHelper](https://barbellhelper.com/): an Apple Watch app for caluclating the weight plates to put on a barbell.
+- [Barbell Helper](https://barbellhelper.com/): an Apple Watch app for caluclating the weight plates to put on a barbell.
 - [BC Dev Ex Bot](https://twitter.com/bcdevexbot): a twitter bot that tweets new opportunities posted to [https://bcdevexchange.org/](https://bcdevexchange.org/)
 - [knapsack-algorithm-visualization](https://github.com/MonicaG/knapsack-algorithm-visualization): A ReactJS app that steps through the knapsack algorithm